DECODEproject/whitepaper/conceptual_framework.md

 ABCs provide a cryptographic way to authenticate using selectively disclosed personal attributes.
 This means that in the above example, we can use an ABC credential to convey just the property of 'being over the age of 18', without revealing any of the other attributes in our credential, and even without linking this event to previous interactions.

-An different example, proves the usefulness when attempting to digitise a membership system.
+A different example, proves the usefulness when attempting to digitise a membership system.

-Clasically, a library card allows a member to borrow a book.
+Classically, a library card allows a member to borrow a book.
 This credential reveals no more information about the borrower than their membership of the library.
 When building a digital library card system, it is difficult to verify active membership without cross-referencing the card with a list of authorised members.
 ABCs allow the showing of a membership credential, without having to check the list of authorised members.